Expat Tax Resolution

 - Offer in Compromise: This is a partial settlement of your total tax liability.
-To qualify for this option, there must be an extraordinary reason the IRS should not collect the total amount of tax due.
+To qualify for this tax resolution option, there must be an extraordinary reason the IRS should not collect the total amount of tax due.
 Doubt as to Collectability and Effective Tax Administration are the most common approaches and are based upon income, expenses and assets.

 - IRS Collections: The IRS has far greater powers than any other bill collector.
 The IRS has the power to put in place a wage garnishment, levy bank accounts, and other property.

 - Innocent Spouse Relief: Many married taxpayers choose to file a joint tax return because of certain benefits this filing status allows.
 In filing jointly, both taxpayers are jointly and severally liable for the tax and any additions to tax, interest, or penalties that arise as a result of the joint return even if they later divorce.
 Joint and several liability means that each taxpayer is legally responsible for the entire liability.
 Thus, both spouses are generally held responsible for all the tax due even if one spouse earned all the income or claimed improper deductions or credits.
-This is also true even if a divorce decree states that a former spouse will be responsible for any amounts due on previously filed joint returns.
+This is true even if a divorce decree states that a former spouse will be responsible for any amounts due.
 In some cases, however, a spouse can get relief from joint and several liability.

 - Injured Spouse: If you file a joint return and all or part of your refund is applied against your spouses’ past-due federal tax, state income tax, child or spousal support or federal nontax debt, such as a student loan, you may be entitled to injured spouse relief.